oliverl-21/ansible-role-cisco-ios-update/README.md

     updmethod: http
     updpath: /
     ansible_command_timeout: 900
+    webex_token: # your Webex API token
+    webex_recipient_id: # leave empty if webex shouldn't be used
 ```

 to provide an update repository for the devices you can start a simple web server with ```pyhton3 -m http.server```.
 There is also the option for ```net_put``` from ansible-netcommon but scp is slow due to default copp policies on the Cisco devices.
-In my tests transfering a 1GB file took 9min via SCP versus 2min over HTTP.
+In my tests transfering a 1GB file took 9min via SCP versus 2min over HTTP on a 1Gbit/s connection.

 ## Sample Output